Store Chat Messages & State Without Managing Infrastructure.Check Out DialogueDB

 String Parser

 string The default parser.
-Doesn't really parse, just passes through the string response with no modification.
+Doesn't really parse, it passes through the string response with no modification.
 Returns: string

 This is an example input message.